-Take 2 capsules twice daily with food, 2-4 hours before exercise, or as directed by a qualified health care practitioner.
+Take two capsules twice daily with food, two to four hours before exercise, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding or have a liver or kidney disease or seizure disorder.

 - Cardiovascular health